Bob-Wright/Storybook-Fast-Accessible-Mobile-First-Comic-Book-Builder/readme.md

 The logic and code that realizes the implementation of the first two requirements listed for the created documents, that they be a mobile-first responsive design and quick to load, is a specific part of the package that makes it novel so far as I have been able to determine.
 This next is an outline of the considerations and the approach to meeting the first two requirements:

-I. why mobile-first responsive design? sheer numbers of audience devices
+1. why mobile-first responsive design? sheer numbers of audience devices

-II.
-Intro and rationale
+2. Intro and rationale

      A. responsive design versus adaptive design, definitions and distinctions